steveh127/UM-Micropython/README.md

 ## SQUiXL

 A very capable 480 x 480 touch screen display that includes a I2S and I2C interfaces and an SD card slot.
-Recently released and in active development.
+Recently released and micropython in active development by me and Unexpected Maker.